-The power supply front panel contains the input ON/OFF circuit breaker and the FAULT, MASTER / STANDALONE and SLAVE indicators.
+The power supply individual front panels contain the input ON/OFF circuit breakers and the FAULT, MASTER / STANDALONE and SLAVE indicators.
 Refer to Figure 1-2 and Table 1-3. for a description of front panel controls and indicators.

 Figure 1-2.
 Model 4Q06125PS Front Panel